Elf (film): Home media

-The film was released on DVD and VHS on November 16, 2004, and on Blu-ray on October 28, 2008.
+Elf was released on DVD and VHS on November 16, 2004, and on Blu-ray on October 28, 2008, by New Line Home Entertainment.
 The film was subsequently released on 4K Blu-ray on November 1, 2022.
 It is also available for the PlayStation Portable with Universal Media Disc.

 Reception

 Box office

-Elf grossed $178 million in the United States and Canada, and $50.4 million in other territories, for a worldwide total of $228.9 million, against a production budget of $33 million.
+Elf grossed $179.8 million in the United States and Canada, and $52.6 million in other territories, for a worldwide total of $232.9 million, against a production budget of $33 million.

 The film opened at number two at the box office in the United States with $31.1 million, finishing behind The Matrix Revolutions, also in its first week.
 It topped the box office in its second week of release, beating out Master and Commander: The Far Side of the World and earning $26.3 million.
 Additionally, Elf went on to compete against another family-oriented film, Brother Bear.
 In the United Kingdom, it opened in second place, behind Love Actually.
 The 2018, 2019 and 2020 reissues earned $442,000, $786,000 and $2 million, respectively.